BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Revised Guidelines on Contract Boundaries.pdf.md

 structure used to calculate the best estimate as referred to in Article 77(2) of the Solvency

-Page 4/5

 --- Page 5 ---

-![**Summary:**
-The logo of EIOPA, the European Insurance and Occupational Pensions Authority.
-It features a blue emblem with the European Union circle of stars, next to the stylized grey acronym "eIopa" and the full name of the authority below it on a white background.

-**Text extracted from the image:** eIopa
-European Insurance and Occupational Pensions Authority](#)

 II Directive that are less extreme than the interest rate stress of the Standard Formula